This Grilled Summer Ratatouille recipe was sponsored by Mazola. Thanks for reading and supporting the brands that make this blog possible.

-Ratatouille is a classic French dish that is made out of vegetables harvested during the summer season: eggplants, peppers, summer squashes, tomatoes and zucchinis.
+Ratatouille is a classic French dish that is made out of vegetables harvested during the summer season: eggplants, peppers, summer squashes, tomatoes, and zucchinis.

 Because this is a Provençal-Mediterranean dish, it’s usually cooked with olive oil.

 But, as I said before, I made it with corn oil.
-So, first swap, checked!
-Just in case you didn’t know it, I was a born and raised in Venezuela, where corn oil is king.
+So, the first swap, checked!
+Just in case you didn’t know it, I was born and raised in Venezuela, where corn oil is king.
 It was a staple in both my grandma’s and my mom’s kitchens.
 One of the things that I like the most about corn oil is its neutral taste that allows the natural flavors of your food to stand out.

-Corn oil is an all-purpose, cholesterol free cooking oil.
+Corn oil is an all-purpose, cholesterol-free cooking oil.
 In addition, it has more cholesterol-blocking plant sterols than other cooking oils: four times more than extra virgin olive oil and one and a half times more than canola oil.
-Clinical studies show that when consumed as part of a diet low in cholesterol and saturated fat, plant sterols can help reduce the absorption of cholesterol (to learn more about this claim, see MAZOLA.com).
+Clinical studies show that when consumed as part of a diet low in cholesterol and saturated fat, plant sterols can help reduce the absorption of cholesterol (to learn more about this claim, see mazola.com).

 There is more.
 All cooking oils have a smoke point that, once it’s surpassed, negatively affects not only the food’s flavor but also its nutritional value.
-The smoke point of corn oil is at 450˚F, that means higher than most cooking oils.
+The smoke point of corn oil is at 450˚F, which means higher than most cooking oils.